There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 10. Black Hills Red-Bellied Snake

-The Black Hills red-bellied snake has a body that is typically brown to russet, with a reddish-orange belly that is sporadically gray or black.
+The Black Hills red-bellied snake’s body is typically brown to russet, with a reddish-orange belly that is sporadically gray or black.

 They like moist environments such as residential areas, deciduous forests, riparian woodlands, and wet meadows.